 We were so happy to be introduced to this beautiful garden by my aunt and uncle.
 We got to see plants and trees that we had never previously viewed.

 The Australian Grass Tree was a most unusual sight.

-I found the Bo Tree to be most interesting.
+I found the Bo Tree and its leaves to be most interesting.

 There were surprises like the sculpture found amidst the interior of a banyan tree!

 The koi pond was serene and the colorful fish swam amidst the tropical foliage surrounding that spot with the sound of a small waterfall in the background.